 6. Systems and Processes are Poorly Defined

 To make improvements in a business, it is first necessary to understand its current state of operation.
 What work (tasks and activities) are being conducted to provide quality service or products to customers.
-If the foundation systems and processes are poorly defined, are overlapping or lack accountability, stressors as bottlenecks, pain points and business chaos will be created in the company.
+If the foundation management systems and processes are poorly defined, are overlapping or lack accountability, stressors as bottlenecks, pain points and business chaos will be created in the company.
 Developing appropriate systems and streamlining and optimizing processes will create greater efficiencies and effectiveness.

 7. Areas of The Customer Delivery Process Allow for Subjectivity